mster0103/CodePath-Week-7/README.md

 ## Notes

-Installing wordpress distillery came with come complications
+Installing wordpress distillery came with come complications with the dependency

 ## License